The Carlu: The facility

 Itself a highly regarded work of Art Moderne, the Eaton's Seventh Floor was at the heart of Toronto's cultural life for many years.
 The Auditorium played host to the major performers of its day, including Billie Holiday, Duke Ellington and Frank Sinatra.
 The first performance of the National Ballet of Canada was on the stage of the Eaton Auditorium.
 Glenn Gould, fond of the Auditorium's excellent acoustics, used the hall for a number of his recordings.

 The Round Room was, as the name suggests, a circular room, with circular mouldings in the domed ceiling and recessed alcoves in the corners.
 At the centre of the room stood a Lalique fountain, lit from below.
 Carlu was responsible for all aspects of the dining room's design, from the lighting fixtures to the Royal Worcester china, the stemware, and the waitresses' black uniforms.
-Carlu's wife, Natacha, designed the murals on the walls, depicting various scenes of pastoral life.
+Carlu's wife, Anne Carlu (née Peckard 1895-1972), designed the murals on the walls, depicting various scenes of pastoral life.
 For years, the Round Room was one of the most elegant places to dine in Toronto.

 Inside of the Carlu, monel, a steel-nickel alloy, was used for many accents.
 The monel can be found in the light fixtures, vents, doors and the fountain.
 It helps to play up the sleek lines in the space and the Art Moderne style.
 Marble panelling was also used at both ends of the foyer.
 The colour palette for the Carlu was taken from the marble and spread throughout most of the floor.